How to set up a custom domain for my help center?

 1. Adding a new CNAME record to your provider

-Before connecting your custom domain to Notiondesk, you need to create a CNAME record for your domain that points to the Notiondesk domain.
-This will allow traffic to be routed to the correct place.
+Before connecting your custom domain to Notiondesk, you need to create a CNAME record for your domain that points to the Notiondesk CDN.
+This will route traffic through our global edge network for faster load times.

 A CNAME (Canonical Name) record is a type of DNS record that associates your custom domain with another domain.
-In this case, we need to create a CNAME record that points your custom domain to Notiondesk's domain, which is "custom.notiondesk.help".
+In this case, we need to create a CNAME record that points your custom domain to Notiondesk's CDN domain, which is "cname.notiondesk.help".

 To create a CNAME record, you'll need to access your domain provider's DNS settings.
 This process may vary depending on your provider, but we've provided links to guides for popular providers below:

-Once you've accessed your DNS settings, follow these steps to create a CNAME record for your custom domain that points to Notiondesk's domain:
+Once you've accessed your DNS settings, follow these steps to create a CNAME record for your custom domain:

 1. Look for the "CNAME" or "Alias" section of your DNS settings and click "Add record" or "Add CNAME".